civo/activetracker/README.md

 ]
 ```

-This will enable any Rails integration necessary and add them to the left bar.
+This will enable any Rails integration necessary and add them to ActiveTracker's sidebar.

 ActiveTracker stores its data in Redis.
-We recommend a separate Redis installation for this, with a memory limit set and configured to automatically delete least recently used items - like this:
+We recommend a separate Redis installation for this, with a memory limit set and configured to automatically delete least recently used items - put some lines like this in your Redis configuration file:

 ```
 maxmemory 250mb